deep-entertainment/safehouse/design/dialogs/brianna3.md

 > *BRIANNA*
 >
 > (Reluctantly) That Rebeca is a highly trained and competent officer.
-She graduated as one of the best in the Academy.
+She graduated as one of the best of the year in the Academy.

 > *MARJORIE*
 >